 Many birth families discuss names before the baby is born, and it is not uncommon for the names to be mutually decided upon.

-Ongoing Support From FAC
+Ongoing Support From Florida Adoption Center

-Additional Resources For Birth Mothers
+Additional Resources For How Adoption Works For Birth Mothers

 - Referrals to an adoption competent counselor